Cyprus Visas and Residency Permits Guide (2026) | CyExpats.com

 Residency & Visas

-Your Guide to Cyprus Visas & Residency Permits (for EU & Non-EU)
+Your Guide to Cyprus Visas & Residency Permits (2026)

-One of the first and most important steps in your relocation journey is securing the legal right to live in Cyprus.
-The path you take depends entirely on your nationality and your purpose for staying.
-This CyExpats.com guide breaks down the main residency options for both EU and non-EU citizens to help you understand the requirements.
+Securing the legal right to live in Cyprus is the most critical step in your relocation.
+The path you take depends on your nationality, income, and goals.
+This 2026 updated guide breaks down the main residency options for both EU and non-EU citizens.

-Regardless of the route, you must apply for residency within the first few months of your arrival.
-For EU citizens, this is within 4 months.
-For non-EU citizens on a long-stay visa, it's typically within 7 days.
-Do not delay this process.
+The Golden Rule: Regardless of the route, you must act quickly upon arrival.
+For EU citizens, residency registration is required within 4 months.
+For non-EU citizens on a long-stay visa, applications must typically be initiated within 7 days of entering the country.
+Do not let your tourist visa expire without starting the process.

 Cyprus Residency Pathways at a Glance